luisplata/presupuesto-del-hogar/README.md

 Your deployed site will be available at `https://<your-username>.github.io/presupuesto-del-hogar/`.
 Make sure the `homepage` field in `package.json` and the `basePath`/`assetPrefix` in `next.config.js` match this URL structure.
 Accessing `https://<your-username>.github.io/` directly will likely result in a 404.

+## PWA Notes

+*   The application includes a `manifest.json` and necessary meta tags to be installable as a PWA.
+*   You will need to provide actual icon files (e.g., `public/icons/icon-192x192.png`, `public/icons/icon-512x512.png`) for the PWA to display correctly when installed.
+The manifest currently references these paths.
+*   Full offline capabilities via a service worker are not implemented by default due to the complexities with `next export`.
+Libraries like `next-pwa` might be needed for robust offline support, but they have potential compatibility issues with `next export`.

 ## Troubleshooting

 *   **404 Error at Root (`/`) after Build/Deploy:** This is expected behavior when a `basePath` is configured.
 Access the site using the full path including the `basePath` (e.g., `/presupuesto-del-hogar/`).